^

 • autoimmune chronic prostatitis;

-• ischemic chronic prostatitis due to microcirculation disorders caused by various causes (hypothermia, adenomatous nodal or other surrounding tissues, varicose veins of the pelvis, etc.), the consequences of the transferred crotch injury, including after riding, riding a bicycle, with some kinds of sports;
+• ischemic chronic prostatitis, due to microcirculation disorders caused by various reasons (hypothermia, compression by an adenomatous node or other surrounding tissues, varicose veins of the pelvis, etc.), consequences of past trauma to the perineum, including after horse riding, cycling, and certain sports;

-• chemical chronic prostatitis, developed with certain violations of homeostasis, accompanied by a sharp change in the chemical properties of urine, and reflux it into the excretory ducts of the prostate gland;
+• chemical chronic prostatitis, developed due to certain disturbances in homeostasis, accompanied by a sharp change in the chemical properties of urine and its reflux into the excretory ducts of the prostate gland;

-• dystrophic degenerative chronic prostatitis, prostatosis - mainly the outcome of HIP.
-With this form, there are no signs of inflammation and infection, and the leading clinical symptom is chronic pelvic pain due to circulatory insufficiency, local neurologic disorders, dystrophic changes in prostate tissue.
-With this form of prostatitis, fibro-sclerotic changes predominate;
+• dystrophic-degenerative chronic prostatitis, prostatosis - mainly the outcome of CIP.
+In this form, there are no signs of inflammation and infection, and the leading clinical symptom is chronic pelvic pain due to circulatory failure, local neurological disorders, dystrophic changes in prostate tissue.
+In this form of prostatitis, fibrous-sclerotic changes predominate;

-• chronic prostatitis, like any other chronic disease, can be in the phase of exacerbation, remission, remission, possibly a continuously-recurring course of chronic prostatitis.
+• Chronic prostatitis, like any other chronic disease, can be in the phase of exacerbation, attenuation, remission, and a continuously recurring course of chronic prostatitis is possible.

-• Primary-chronic prostatitis (which occurs in the bowl) and chronization of inadequately treated acute prostatitis (which is rare) is possible.
+• primary chronic prostatitis is possible (which is more common) and chronicization of inadequately treated acute prostatitis (which is rare).

-Chronic pelvic syndrome from the classification of prostatitis should be excluded, since this complex of symptoms reflects the pathological state of many organs and systems, only a small part of which is really associated with inflammation of the prostate.
+Chronic pelvic syndrome should be excluded from the classification of prostatitis, since this complex of symptoms reflects the pathological state of many organs and systems, only a small part of which is actually associated with inflammation of the prostate.

 You are reporting a typo in the following text: